Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

 \subsection{The cohomology groups}

 { }

 In this section we study the equivariant cohomology of the sublevel sets introduced in the previous section, and come to the definition of our cohomology group by taking a limit in $N \to \infty$.
 In a first step we use the identification of section \ref{sec2.2} for conical spaces in order to define a natural homomorphism from which we derive our limit.
-The latter comes along with a natural so-called augmentation map, as well as with several algebraic structures, namely the action of coefficient rings in equivariant cohomology, as well as a Novikov action of $H_2(M,\Z)$.
+The latter comes along with a natural so-called augmentation map, as well as with several algebraic structures, namely the action of coefficient rings in equivariant cohomology, as well as a Novikov action of $H_2(M;\Z)$.
 We interpret the latter on the kernel of the augmentation map.
-Finally, using transversality arguments we prove Proposition \ref{prop1.2.1}, whereas by means of algebraic-topological considerations we prove Proposition \ref{prop1.2.2}.
-As above, we consider the homogeneous generating family